+, but you might still have some confusion about what is a weighted blanket and why you should try one out for yourself or your kids.
+It might even seem like a bunch of fluffy fake science.
+How can a heavy blanket have such amazing benefits to such a wide range of people?
 Once you understand what a weighted blanket is, the real, scientifically-proven body and mind reactions it causes, and all the benefits that come with them, you will probably want to get one for yourself.
-This is especially true if you or anyone you care about has trouble falling asleep or staying asleep at night, or has been diagnosed with anxiety, depression, ADHD or ADD, or autism spectrum disorders.
+This is especially true if you or anyone you care about has trouble falling asleep or staying asleep at night, or has been diagnosed with anxiety, depression, ADHD or ADD, or autism spectrum disorders

 What is a Weighted Blanket?

+you would find in a home or decorating store.
+This is not due to them only having thicker fabric, however.
+Instead, various types of heavier materials are sewn into pockets between the layers of the blanket.
+The idea is more weight without sacrificing comfort.
 Many use glass or plastic beads to achieve this.
 Others use more natural items like dry rice or millet.
 The latter types can cause problems if the blanket gets wet, of course.
 The heavy materials are even dispersed throughout the blanket and often covered by cotton batting to make things feel softer and more comfortable.

 How Heavy Should a Weighted Blanket Be?

 The appropriate weight for one of these blankets depends on the user’s age and size.
 Never use one for an infant or baby under one year of age.
-Toddlers can use small weighted blankets that are about 10% of their body weight.
-This same rule holds true for children up to six-years-old.
+Toddlers can use small weighted blankets

+.
+Teenagers and adults get the best benefits with ones that are 10% of body weight plus three pounds.
+Some people find that they prefer blankets that are a bit lighter or heavier than the general recommendation.
+Still, since you cannot try before you buy, going with these guidelines makes sense.
 The blanket may feel excessively heavy the first time you lie down underneath it, but it will get more comfortable as you are used to the feeling.
 The proper weight is important to trigger the serotonin response and create all associated benefits.
-Many blankets come in 10, 15, 20, or 25 pound weights.
+Many blankets come in 10

+pound weights.
 It is okay to round up to the closest amount, but do not round up more than that.
 Never sleep under a weighted blanket that is so heavy it is uncomfortable or constricts any body part or blood flow.

 Where to Buy a Weighted Blanket

 The rising popularity of weighted blankets for therapeutic purposes or general use has made them rather easy to find at major retailers.
 People can find them on Amazon

 also provides multiple designs, sizes, and weights with various material options.
 They also use the latest high-tech sewing methods and offer machine washable blankets, which is something not readily found elsewhere.
 The decision about where to buy a weighted blanket

 is determined largely by what is available in your area, available price points, and shipping costs.
 Since these are heavier products, the shipping costs may be more than you expect.